vole/vole/README.md

 Getting started
 ---------------

-Currently we are pre-release, so there are no builds available.
+Currently we are pre-release.
 The following steps are for interested developers.

-* Compile and run the Go backend.
+* [Download Vole](https://www.dropbox.com/sh/cd943dyjjavzxk7/uqm3wh37fS) for Mac OSX, Windows and Linux.
+* Or, you can compile it yourself.
 See [contributing](https://github.com/vole/vole/blob/master/CONTRIBUTING.md).
+* Run the vole executable.
+On Mac/Linux run `./vole`, and on Windows run `vole.exe`.
 * Open a web browser and go to [http://localhost:6789](http://localhost:6789).
 * Click 'My Profile'
 * Enter your name.
 Enter your Gravatar email (optional).